 It looks like we are going to have to wait a few more months to get a taste of Dying Light 2, as the developer still has us waiting in the dark for the release date.

 The original game is a timeless masterpiece that still gets millions of players a month, so the development team can be forgiven for taking their time.

-Techland has kept us entertained over the past year, releasing trailers, descriptions of the environment and concept art, but we are getting impatient!
+However, while Techland has kept us entertained over the past year with trailers, descriptions of the environment and concept art, we are getting impatient!